indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are the Typical Penalties for an OWI Conviction in Indiana?

-• Class C Misdemeanor: A first offense OWI falls under this classification.
+• Class C Misdemeanor: A first-offense OWI falls under this classification.
 Such an offense can result in payment of fines amounting to $500 and a jail term of up to sixty days.

 • Class A Misdemeanor: If a first offense involves a driver’s BAC being 0.15 percent or higher, the court can sentence such offenders to a year in jail and a $5000 fine.

 • Level 6 Felony: This usually involves an OWI incident that results in the death of a law enforcement animal or serious bodily injuries.
 Also, if there is a passenger younger than eighteen years of age in the vehicle.
-In addition to a $10000 fine, individuals that commit this violation can face a minimum of six months in jail and a maximum of two-and-half years.
+In addition to a $10000 fine, individuals who commit this violation can face a minimum of six months in jail and a maximum of two-and-half years.

 • Level 5 felony: An offender can be charged with this if they have prior OWI convictions that involved accidents that caused death or severe bodily injuries.
 The court penalizes this offense with a jail term between a year and six years.
 This can be combined with a possible fine of $10000.